- Areas of Study

 Degrees and certificates

 The graduate Certificate in Community-Based Literacy as Applied Linguistics is designed to prepare students to facilitate the design, construction, and management of community-based literacy programs, particularly in multilingual societies outside the United States.
 The nature of such literacy programs depends on the desires and goals of the communities and their local governments.
-Such programs may take a variety of forms, such as: adult functional literacy (in the domains of health, agriculture, etc.); rights-based literacy; literacy in the local language first with transition to biliteracy; and transfer of literacy skills from the language of wider communication to the local language.
+Such programs may take a variety of forms, such as: adult functional literacy (in the domains of health, agriculture, etc.); rights-based literacy; literacy in the local language first with transition to biliteracy; or transfer of literacy skills from the language of wider communication to the local language.
 No professional educational accreditation is associated with the certificate, but the certificate itself can be an important credential for students who anticipate working in literacy and language development in other countries.

 The certificate is built around the Literacy Megacourse, which is offered in odd-numbered summers as part of the SIL-UND summer linguistics program.
-Students may take the Literacy Megacourse without enrolling in the Certificate program.
+Students may take the Megacourse without enrolling in the Certificate program.
 However, if they want to earn the Certificate, they must apply to the Certificate program before taking any of the courses in the Megacourse.

 The faculty and teaching staff for the certificate have substantial fieldwork experience, promoting vernacular literacy in many different countries.